-The successful candidate will have the relevant knowledge, experience, skill, achievement or aptitude which clearly demonstrates their suitability to meet the challenges of a Principal Officer in the Office of the Director of Public Prosecutions.
+The successful candidate will have the relevant knowledge, experience, skill, achievement or aptitude which clearly demonstrates their suitability to meet the challenges of a Principal Officer Higher in the Office of the Director of Public Prosecutions.

-Legal Knowledge, Specialist Expertise and Self Development
+Criminal Legal Knowledge, Expertise and Self Development

-- Develops and maintains skills and expertise across a number of areas that are relevant to their field and recognised by people internal and external to the Office; - Keeps up to date with sectoral, national and international policies and social trends that affect the role; - Is proactive in keeping up to date on issues and key developments both domestically and internationally that may impact on own area; - Maintains a strong focus on self-development, seeking feedback and opportunities for growth.
+- Knowledge of criminal law and practice and the criminal justice system; - Develops and maintains skills and expertise across a number of areas that are relevant to their field and recognised by people internal and external to the Department / Organisation; - Keeps up to date with key departmental, sectoral, national and international policies and economic, political and social trends that affect the role - Is proactive in keeping up to date on issues and key developments that may impact on own area; - Maintains a strong focus on self-development, seeking feedback and opportunities for growth.